 Advances in research have extraordinary potential to address global problems in health care, food production, energy, the environment, and more.
 So graduates of this program can really make a difference, while building great careers for themselves.

 Graduates of Delaware State’s Biomedical Research concentration possess the academic background, practical laboratory skills, and research experience to compete successfully for jobs and graduate school placements.
 Our students go on to careers in government, medicine, private industry, and public/private research laboratories, in fields such as

 Members of the Delaware State biology faculty are highly committed to undergraduate education.
 Attentive and accessible, they go out of their way to cultivate students’ interest in biology, research, and the sciences.
 Our instructors provide individual attention to each student, acting as mentors and advisors as well as classroom educators.
 They help students discover their academic strengths and lay solid foundations for graduate school and career development.

 Research and Experience

-All students on the Biotechnology track complete an independent research project for their Senior Capstone course.
-Additionally, most biotechnology majors get invited to join research teams made up of senior faculty and graduate students as early as the sophomore year.
+All students on this research track complete an independent research project for their Senior Capstone course.
+Additionally, most students are invited to join research teams comprised of senior faculty and graduate students as early as the sophomore year.
 When research opportunities arise, undergraduates do more than simply wash test tubes; they play active, often significant roles in the research process.
 The skills they gain through this experience offer invaluable preparation for advanced degrees and/or scientific careers.